- Search The Registry

 - My Account

 This date marks the birth of “Cab" Calloway, who was born on Christmas day in 1907.
-He was an African American vocalist and band leader.
+He was a Black vocalist and band leader.

 At this time, Calloway's jive talking, hipster act, was supported by top-flight musicians, trumpeter Doc Cheatham, bassist Milt Hinton, and saxophonist Chu Berry.
 Dizzy Gillespie was in Calloway's trumpet section, but left after a celebrated "spitball incident" in 1941 (in which the two got into a fight in Hartford, Connecticut, after Calloway accused a young Gillespie of throwing spitballs at him.
 Gillespie stabbed Calloway in the brawl).
 Afro-Cuban trumpeter Mario Bauza was also a member of that trumpet section.